SimonB97/outerwilds-helper/README.md

 3. **Explore your progress** - Toggle spoilers on/off and see what you've discovered!

-## 🛠️ For developers

-Want to run it locally?
-Just clone this repo and open `index.html` in your browser!
-No build process needed.

-Or serve it with: `python3 -m http.server 8000`

 ## 🐛 Found a bug?

-This tool is still being improved!
 If you find issues or have ideas for features, please:
 - [Open an issue](../../issues) to report bugs
 - [Create a pull request](../../pulls) to contribute fixes

-Your help makes this tool better for everyone! 🚀
+Your help makes this tool better for everyone!

 ## 🔒 Privacy